proteinreport/proteinreport.org/content/en/directory/karana/index.md

 weight: 5000
 uuid: 7258
 ---
-<p>Karana is re-imagining Asian Food - we&#039;re on a crusade against compromise.
+<p>Karana is re-imagining Asian Food - we're on a crusade against compromise.
 Our range of whole -plant based Asian foods combine taste, health, and sustainability in every bite.
 No trade-offs.
 We take natural, whole-plant ingrdeients and we transforme them into irresistibly meaty dumplings and baos without any heavy processing or artificial nasties.</p>